 Return to Social Media

-I thought Reddit’s UFO forums would be a great place to spread the seed.
+I thought Reddit’s UFO forums might be a great place to spread the seed.
 Not so much.
 Reddit has several UFO-related forums with hundreds of thousands of members.
-Theoretically, I’d be able to present information to these masses that they’re starving for: Here’s a quantum leap in understanding The Phenomenon.
-It should be easy right?
-A no-brainer- just make a post.
-But no.
+In theory, I’d just make a post and let nature take its course, but no.

 Right off the bat you’re subject to arrogant gatekeepers who get off by exercising their power to censor the forum.
 The moderators would not add my post on the grounds that it violated Reddit’s policy of using the forum to sell commercial products- as if I was hawking UFO-themed coffee mugs or something…